FHantke/brave-browser-wiki/Brave-Ethereum-Remote-Client-Wallet-Seed-Information.md

 **UPDATE (2/3/21):** The following only applies to Crypto Wallets Version 1.0.26 or earlier.
-Later versions use the same key derivation path as Metamask.
+Later versions use the same key derivation path and passphrase encryption scheme as Metamask.

 ## High level overview